FAQs for government entities regarding Retirement Plan Issues

 Same facts as Q3 - when figuring the amount previously excludable, what exactly do you include in this figure?

 To figure Employee X’s exclusion allowance, you must know the amounts previously excludable from X’s income.
 Page 8 of Publication 571 explains how to figure this.

 A municipality offers employees not participating in the state retirement system the option of a matching IRA up to $1,000.
 Employees must show proof of contribution through bank documentation.
 The municipality then sends a check directly to the bank for contribution to the employee's IRA.
 Is this contribution taxable?

 Yes.
 This arrangement is an IRA described in Code section 408(c).
 Employer contributions to IRAs are treated as payment of compensation to the employee.
 They are includible in the employee’s gross income in the taxable year for which the amount was contributed.
 Section 219(f)(5).
-The total amount of the employee’s contribution and the employer’s contribution cannot exceed $2,000, or the amount of compensation includible in the employee’s gross income for the taxable year if the employee’s compensation is less than $2,000.
+The total amount of the employee’s contribution and the employer’s contribution cannot exceed $5,500 ($6,500 for a person age 50 or older) or the amount of compensation includible in the employee’s gross income for the taxable year if the employee’s compensation is less than $5,500.

 The employees of a town are covered by the State Retirement life insurance.
 This insurance coverage, combined with the town's other life insurance, is in an amount greater than $50,000 for each employee.
 Are these policies combined to figure the taxable income over $50,000?

 The statute excluding from income the cost of up to $50,000 of group-term life insurance coverage on the life of an employee does not apply to insurance provided under a life insurance contract purchased as part of a qualified retirement plan.
 Different rules of taxation apply to such insurance.
 Whether the life insurance is provided under the retirement plan depends on the provisions of the plan.